rufus-lang/rufus/doc/rdr/nnnn-exported-identifiers.md

 ### Option 1

-Names that start with an `_` or a lowercase letter in the range `a-z` are private.
-All other names are public.
-Privacy rules apply to the types, constants, and functions defined in modules.
+Idenifiers for types, constants, and functions defined in the module block that start with an `_` or a Unicode lower case letter (Unicode class "Ll") are private.
+All other identifiers for types, constants, and functions are exported.

 A public module called `math` with a public `Pi` constant and a private `float`
 constant: